Cecilia831/Automate/README.md

 This command build a Chrome Driver directory displays besides Automate project.

-Log in in the new Chrome and go to Purchase Order page.
+Log in in the new Chrome and go to Summary page.

 ## Instructions
 1st: Type the data into input.xlsx.
+Make sure other cells except those projects will be automated are empty.

-2nd: Click the Start Button and wait .
+2nd: Click the Start Icon and wait.